 • Dwelling Coverage: This coverage protects the structure of your home and covers parts like your interior walls, exterior walls, foundation, and cabinetry.
 Consider buying enough dwelling coverage to cover the cost of rebuilding your home as new.
 Additionally, if you’ve had features added to your house, such as having a solar company install panels on your roof, your home may require extra replacement cost coverage.

 • Personal Property Coverage: This part of the policy protects the personal belongings in your home.
-If a covered event were to damage them, your provider pays to cover their depreciated value though an actual cash value policy or pays to cover new items with a replacement cash value policy.
+If a covered event were to damage them, your provider pays to cover their depreciated value through an actual cash value policy or pays to cover new items with a replacement cash value policy.
 You usually get at least 50% of dwelling coverage for this type of protection.

 • Loss of Use Coverage: If an event like a fire forces you out of your home for repairs, your policy will pay for any living expenses during that time.
 For example, if you usually spend $300 on food every month, but you spent $400 this month because you had to eat out for every meal, your provider will reimburse you for the $100 difference.
 This type of coverage is usually 20% of dwelling coverage.